SimmonsRitchie/react-line-chart/README.md

-### React-D3 boilerplate playground
+### React-D3 Line Chart

-A simple boilerplate for messing around with React and D3.
+A simple line chart built with React and D3.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts